yanivnizan/knowledge-base/src/documents/docs/soomla/Events.html.md

 ---
-layout: ‘content’
+layout: "content"
-image: 'Tutorial'
+image: "Tutorial"
-title: 'Events'
+title: "Events"
-text: 'Throughout the SOOMLA SDK events are fired.
-You will need to handle them with your game-specific behavior.'
+text: "Throughout the SOOMLA SDK events are fired and need to be handled with your game-specific behavior."
 position: 4
 ---